sigrunnu/programvareutviklingV2020/README.md

 ## Tech/framework used

-Exercise It! is built with
+Exercise It! is built with:

 - [Django](https://www.djangoproject.com/)
 - [Elasticsearch](https://www.elastic.co/)